-From page 97 of the book, The Man Called the Siri Singh Sahib, published in 1979 and written by Siri Gian Singh Khalsa.
+This is from page 97 of the book, The Man Called the Siri Singh Sahib, published in 1979 and written by Siri Gian Singh Khalsa:

 Mentioning the Infinite kindness, warmth, humility and intuitive power of the Siri Singh Sahib, can’t begin to convey the impact he has, upon the lives of those who hear him, read his words, or experience any aspect of the teachings of Truth, for which he is a channel.